umarb2708/NIRA/README.md

 # HIRA
 Human Intelligent Robo Assistant
-This is a python based HUmanoid Robot Source Code
+This is a python based Humanoid Robot Source Code